pkestene/mandelbrot_kokkos/README.md

 * basic : Mandelbrot set is computed in a single Kokkos functor.
 Can be used with either OpenMP or Cuda backend.

+* basic_mdrange : same version a basic, just for illustrating the use of Kokkos::Experimental::MDRange

 * pipeline0 performs computations piece by piece

 * pipeline1 (only meaningfull when used with CUDA+OpenMP) performs computations piece by piece, but the loop over the pieces